sirisian/ecmascript-types/decimal.md

 ## Operators

+`++` and `--` step a decimal by one in its own type, as they step an integer, so an exact counter can be a decimal.

 The language defines `+`, `-`, `*`, `/`, `**`, and the comparisons directly, in base ten.
 A result is rounded to the type's significant digits, ties to even by default, so operations that stay within the digit budget on terminating decimals are exact:

 ```js